A PyTorch implementation of DeepDream

 -seed: An integer value that you can specify for repeatable results.
 By default this value is random for each run.

 -multidevice_strategy: A comma-separated list of layer indices at which to split the network when using multiple devices.
 See Multi-GPU scaling for more details.
 Currently this feature only works for VGG and NIN models.

 -cudnn_autotune: When using the cuDNN backend, pass this flag to use the built-in cuDNN autotuner to select the best convolution algorithms for your architecture.
 This will make the first iteration a bit slower and can take a bit more memory, but may significantly speed up the cuDNN backend.

--clamp: If this flag is enabled, every iteration values will be clamped so that they are the model's input range.
+-clamp: If this flag is enabled, every iteration will clamp the output image so that it is within the model's input range.

 Frequently Asked Questions